stockphrase/no-silo/content/resources/project-grain-elevator/thought-machines/index.md

 ---

-<p style="font-family:TrixieHDOT-Heavy"> Find a particular argument within the essay and make an argument of your own about it.
-Is the writer wrong about something?
-What is your reasoning for disagreeing?
-Perhaps you have an idea about how this idea could be extended to something else that the author doesn't discuss?
-Or you might explore the implications of some idea or argument that the author does not pursue.
-If you agree with the author's thinking, should we do something concrete or change something particular in our lives based on the implications of the argument? </p>
+<p style="font-family:TrixieHDOT-Heavy"> Find something particular in this text or film and make a short argument about it.
+Make a claim and support it with evidence.
+Did you find yourself having a strong response to something that was articulated in the text?
+Perhaps you disagree with argumentative reasoning of a text or want to make a critique of the politics of a film.
+Or perhaps the text you are contemplating will give rise to an idea about making some concrete change that we should make as a society.
+Feel free to discuss anything that seems notable or important to you. </p>

 ---